crashoverride777/swifty-ads/README.md

 ### Update Info.plist:

-Add a new entry in your apps info.plist called `GADIsAdManagerApp` (String) with a value of `YES` when using SDK 7.42 or higher
+Add a new entry in your apps info.plist called `GADApplicationIdentifier` (String) with your ad mob id when using SDK 7.42 or higher

 https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start#update_your_infoplist